lakshya-dhariwal/react-hot-carousel/README.md

 # React Simple Carousel
-Wrap your Elements in CarouselProvider and each JSX Elemnet will become a Slide
+Wrap your Elements in CarouselProvider and each JSX Element will become a Slide

-use this props for additional personaisation :
+use these props for additional personalization :
  ``` children: JSX.Element[];
   previousButton?: JSX.Element;
   nextButton?: JSX.Element;